-While camp is an uplifting experience in many ways, it can also be a difficult time for campers and parents, particularly in a first time camp experience.
+While camp is an uplifting experience in many ways, it can also be a difficult time for campers and parents, particularly in a first-time camp experience.
 The following points can help both camper and parent.

-- In your conversations with your camper prior to camp, be positive, displaying confidence and enthusiasm about the trip to camp. - Please help your camper know that camp is not a phone friendly world and that calls are generally made only when there are problems. - Please be in prayer every day for your camper and the camp staff during the camp session. - It is quite normal to miss your camper. - The camp activities are FUN and active.
-Your camper's day is filled with activity. - You will be called if there is a problem at camp. - Camp Lookout staff takes homesickness very seriously and is experienced in helping campers deal with their uneasy feelings.
+- In your conversations with your child prior to camp, be positive, displaying confidence and enthusiasm about the trip to camp. - Please help your child know that camp is not a phone friendly world and that calls are generally made only when there are problems. - Please be in prayer every day for your camper and the camp staff during the camp session. - It is quite normal to miss your child. - The camp activities are FUN and active.
+Your camper's day is filled with activity. - You will be called if there is a problem at camp. - Camp Lookout staff takes homesickness very seriously and is experienced in helping children deal with their uneasy feelings.
 Calls from home are often counterproductive, but staff will have conversation with parents if these feelings persist.

 Living in close community with one another, all campers are expected to be kind and caring towards each other.
 Language and actions which are abusive towards others will not be tolerated.
-Parents, please prepare your camper for these expectations.
+Parents, please prepare your child for these expectations.
 Parents will be notified if there are persistent behavioral concerns.
+Remember, "WE ARE IN THE BUILD THEM UP BUSINESS, NOT THE TEAR THEM DOWN BUSINESS."
+It is a great guide to live by every day.